Skip to main content

 To understand this risk, we need a vocabulary for forms of power that operate without obvious coercion.
 Gilles Deleuze’s 1990 essay “Postscript on the Societies of Control” is a prescient vision of our current era which is characterized by big data, predictive analytics, and platform capitalism.
 Writing at a time when the internet was in its infancy, Deleuze foresaw how digital systems would enable new forms of governance—not through the direct surveillance and confinement he associated with earlier “disciplinary societies,” but through continuous data collection, algorithmic processing, and dynamic adaptation to individual behavior.1

 Deleuze contrasted contemporary forms of power with prior “spaces of enclosure”—such as prisons, schools, or factories—where power operated by confining people within institutional walls and directly molding their behavior.
-Control societies work differently, by operating through distributed gateways that manage access and channel movement.
+Control societies work differently, operating through distributed gateways that manage access and channel movement.
 People pass through these gateways without friction, often without registering them as points of influence or regulation.
-Rather than directly disciplining behavior, the power deployed in such spaces “modulates” individual action at a finely detailed level through continuously adapting feedback loops, choice architectures, and predictive analytics: data-driven marketing and social-media nudging strategies that, as James Brusseau writes, “regulate through incentives” (2).
+Rather than directly disciplining behavior with corporal control, the power deployed in such spaces “modulates” individual action at a finely detailed level through continuously adapting feedback loops, choice architectures, and predictive analytics: data-driven nudging strategies that, as James Brusseau writes, “regulate through incentives” (2).

-In their impressive new work The Ordinal Society, Kieran Healy and Marion Fourcade further develop and update Deleuze’s insights, arguing that control today “is accomplished cybernetically rather than mechanically” (27).
-Every interaction—clicks, rides, purchases, health metrics, geolocation—is transformed by scoring engines into scalar or vectorial ranks (credit scores, platform reputations, recommendation lists).
-These ranks become the currency of access: they determine eligibility for loans, jobs, housing, and even civic services.
-Because the rankings are continuously updated, the system exercises power through the very choices it appears to offer.
-Users experience an illusion of autonomous decision‑making, yet the algorithmic architecture pre‑structures the set of options along a fluid hierarchy.
-Power is exerted through freedom—within what Nikolas Rose calls “the mechanisms of the market and the imperatives of self-realization” (87).
+In their impressive new work The Ordinal Society, Kieran Healy and Marion Fourcade further develop and update Deleuze’s insights, arguing that social control today “is accomplished cybernetically rather than mechanically” (27).
+Every interaction—clicks, purchases, health metrics, search histories, social networks, geolocation data—is transformed by scoring engines into scalar or vector ranks (credit scores, platform reputations, recommendation lists).
+These ranks become the currency of access: they determine eligibility for loans, jobs, housing, etc. Because the rankings are continuously updated, the system exercises power through the very choices it appears to offer.
+While users have the experience of autonomous decision‑making, the algorithmic architecture pre‑structures the set of options along a fluid hierarchy.
+Essentially, power is exerted through freedom—with what Nikolas Rose calls “the mechanisms of the market and the imperatives of self-realization” (87).
 In this way, the ordinal logic of scores and rankings constitutes the computational substrate of modern control societies, turning disciplinary enclosures into pervasive, data‑driven flows that govern behavior in real time.

 Finally, Shoshana Zuboff’s The Age of Surveillance Capitalism provides the economic foundation for understanding how these control mechanisms have become embedded in the business models of digital platforms.
 She describes “surveillance capitalism” as an economic system that claims human experience as free raw material for translation into behavioral data that is then processed, packaged, and sold as predictions of future behavior.
 This is not simply data collection for service improvement; it is what Zuboff calls “behavioral surplus” extracted for the purpose of prediction products sold to third parties who have interests in shaping or anticipating our actions.
 Crucially, Zuboff argues that this process operates through what she calls “instrumentarian power”: the capability to shape behavior at scale through personalized micro-targeting and predictive modification, all while maintaining the appearance of user autonomy.

 A system like Claude for Education operates at the intersection of Deleuze’s gateways, Healy and Fourcade’s ordinal rankings, and Zuboff’s surveillance capitalism.
-It is positioned not as a disciplinary authority that commands students toward certain careers, but as a personalized guide that modulates their aspirations through continuous interaction.
-It generates precisely the kind of behavioral data—about professional anxieties, intellectual uncertainties, career ambitions—that constitutes valuable “surplus” for parties interested in predicting and shaping labor-market behavior.
-And it does so through an interface that students experience as helpful, even empowering, rather than coercive.
-The question is not whether Claude will explicitly forbid certain choices, but whether its architecture creates conditions for subtle, accumulating influence that operates beneath students’ awareness and beyond their contestation.
+It is positioned not as a disciplinary authority that commands students toward certain careers, but as a personalized guide that modulates their aspirations through continuous feedback and curated opportunity.
+It generates precisely the kind of behavioral data—about professional anxieties, intellectual uncertainties, career ambitions—that constitutes valuable “surplus” data for parties interested in predicting and shaping labor-market behavior.
+And it does so through an interface that students experience as a helpful and empowering tool for decision-making and planning.
+The question is not whether Claude will explicitly forbid a user’s choice, but whether its architecture creates conditions for subtle, accreting influence that operates beneath the user’s awareness.
 The student remains free to choose—indeed, believes they are choosing freely—while operating within an architecture that makes certain paths feel natural and others seem risky or impractical.
-This framework illuminates what a system like Claude for Education might become: not a prison, but a gateway; not a prohibition, but an incentive structure.
-An environment of continuous modulation that shapes aspirations while preserving the experience—perhaps increasingly the illusion—of autonomous choice.
+This framework illuminates what a system like Claude for Education might become: not a prison, but a gateway; not a prohibition, but a structure of incentives.

 How Modulation Might Work #

-Will Claude present graduate study in philosophy as a legitimate intellectual calling, or foreground dismal job-market statistics?
-Will it understand that humanistic study’s value cannot be captured in employment outcomes or will it optimize for metrics that render such study illegible as a rational choice?
-When a student asks about unionization—a question with clear stakes for employers—will the model absorb anti-union assumptions prevalent in corporate discourse and present collective action as risky or unnecessary?
+Will Claude present graduate study in philosophy as a legitimate intellectual calling, or foreground the field’s dismal job market statistics?
+Will it understand that humanistic study’s value cannot be captured in employment outcomes or will it render such inquiry illegible as a rational choice?
+When a student asks about whether they should join a union—a question with clear stakes for employers—will the model absorb anti-union assumptions prevalent in corporate discourse and present collective action as risky or unnecessary?

 I am not claiming that Anthropic has confirmed such commercial influence.
-The partnership announcement does not detail how training data is selected or whether corporate partners receive preferential treatment.
-What I am describing is a structural risk inherent in the architecture: if models are trained on data that over-represents certain industries, or if commercial partnerships create incentives to foreground particular employers, recommendations will reflect those biases—whether anyone intends them to or not.
+The partnership announcement does not detail how training data is selected or whether corporate partners receive any preferential treatment.
+What I am describing is a structural risk inherent in the architecture.
+If models are trained on data that over-represents certain industries, or if commercial partnerships create incentives to foreground particular employers, their outputs will reflect those biases whether anyone intends them to or not.

 Data Governance and Privacy #

 This uncertainty is itself part of the problem.
 Students and faculty cannot evaluate risks they cannot see.
-If the interaction logs are retained and aggregated, they constitute a detailed record of a student’s professional anxieties, ambitions, and decision-making processes—valuable information for understanding (and potentially influencing) labor-market behavior.
+If data from student use of these products is aggregated or deanonymized, they constitute a detailed record of a student’s professional anxieties, ambitions, and decision-making processes—valuable information for understanding (and potentially influencing) labor-market behavior.

 Consider what such logs might reveal about individual students.
 Every draft of a cover letter, every revision of a personal statement, every question about salary negotiation or workplace conflict becomes part of a permanent record.
 The student who asks Claude repeatedly about managing difficult supervisors, or who workshopped multiple versions of an essay explaining a gap in their résumé, or who disclosed a health concern, or who sought advice about workplace discrimination, has created a behavioral profile far more granular than any traditional academic transcript.

-Imagine these logs becoming accessible to future employers—whether through direct partnerships, data-sharing agreements, corporate acquisition, or the kind of mission creep that often accompanies initially well-intentioned data collection.
-The standard interview question “What is your greatest strength and weakness?” becomes obsolete when an employer can analyze patterns in a candidate’s interactions with AI tools over four years of college.
+Imagine these logs becoming accessible to future employers—whether through direct partnerships, data-sharing agreements, future corporate acquisition (as in the case of Canvas LMS), hacking, or the kind of mission creep that often accompanies initially well-intentioned data collection.
+The standard interview question “What is your greatest strength and weakness?” is rendered utterly obsolete when an employer can perform deep analysis of the patterns in a candidate’s interactions with AI tools over four years of college.
 The logs provide evidence that no candidate would voluntarily disclose and no traditional reference could supply.

-Dartmouth College’s identity is profoundly rooted in the liberal arts, so any tension between algorithmic career guidance and the ethos of liberal arts education deserves particular attention.
-A liberal arts education is explicitly designed to expose students to multiple disciplinary frameworks, diverse ways of thinking, and intellectual traditions they might never have encountered otherwise: the philosophy major takes a biology course and discovers an interest in bioethics; the economics student stumbles into an art history seminar and begins thinking differently about the meaning of value.
-Such encounters and experiences are not incidental to liberal education, they are entirely its purpose.
+There are many appropriate educational uses for Large Language Models.
+But is career planning one of them?
+Dartmouth College’s identity is profoundly rooted in the liberal arts, so any tension between algorithmic career guidance and the ethos of liberal arts education deserves our attention.
+A liberal arts education is explicitly designed to expose students to a variety of disciplinary frameworks, diverse ways of thinking, and intellectual traditions they might never have encountered otherwise: the philosophy major takes a biology course and discovers an interest in bioethics; the economics student stumbles into an art history seminar and begins thinking differently about the meaning of value.
+Encounters and discoveries such as these are not incidental to liberal education, they are entirely its purpose.

 Algorithmic recommendation systems operate according to a fundamentally different logic.
 They observe patterns in user behavior and optimize for engagement by offering more of what users have already shown an interest in.
-The student who asks about consulting receives more information about consulting; the student who expresses interest in technology startups receives a feed of technology startup opportunities.
-The system learns and reinforces existing preferences rather than challenging or expanding them.
-Anyone with a child who has contaminated the Netflix recommendation algorithm with children’s shows like Barnie & Friends knows of what I speak.
+The student who asks about consulting receives more information about consulting; the student who expresses interest in technology startups receives a steady stream of technology startup opportunities.
+The system learns and reinforces existing preferences rather than challenging or expanding them, creating what Eli Pariser calls “a static, ever-narrowing version of yourself—an endless you-loop.”2 Anyone with a child who has contaminated the family Netflix recommendation algorithm with Thomas the Train episodes knows the dangers of which I speak.

-This AI tool therefore creates a structural conflict within the project of liberal education.
-Liberal arts institutions invest enormous resources in general education coursework, distribution requirements, and interdisciplinary curricula precisely because students benefit from exposure to ideas and possibilities they would not have chosen on their own.
-The assumption underlying these requirements is that young people do not yet know what they might find meaningful or what unknown aptitudes lie hidden within.
-The liberal arts institution’s purpose is to engineer encounters with unfamiliar ways of thinking and knowing and doing—a project dedicated to human becoming.
+Conceivably, an AI career-planning tool such as Claude may result in a structural conflict within the project of liberal education.
+Dartmouth invests enormous resources in general education coursework, distribution requirements, and interdisciplinary curricula precisely because students benefit from exposure to ideas and possibilities they would not have chosen on their own (simply because they are unaware of them).
+The assumption underlying these requirements is that young people do not yet know what they might find meaningful or what unknown aptitudes lie hidden within them.
+The liberal arts institution’s purpose is to engineer encounters with unfamiliar ways of thinking and knowing and doing—a project dedicated to discovery and human becoming.

-An AI career adviser that optimizes for user satisfaction will tend in the opposite direction—toward confirmation of existing interests rather than disruption, toward the familiar rather than a sojourn in the strange.
-The student who might have discovered an unexpected calling through an unlikely conversation with a faculty mentor instead receives a streamlined set of recommendations calibrated to what the algorithm already believes about them.
-The serendipity that liberal education depends upon gives way to a frictionless pathway toward wherever the student was already heading.
-In the process, we may lose our ability to “want what we want to want,” as Harry Frankfurt once quipped.
-Or, to adapt a phrase from James Brusseau, to lose the possibility to want differently than we want right now.3
+An AI career adviser pushes the student in the opposite direction—toward confirmation of existing interests rather than their disruption, a narrowing rather than an augmentation of the self.
+While liberal education values broad exploration and serendipitous discovery, the AI tool instead provides a frictionless wormhole to wherever the student was already heading.
+In the process I fear we may lose our ability to “want what we want to want,” as Harry Frankfurt once quipped; or, to adapt a phrase from James Brusseau, we may lose the ability to want differently than we want right now.3

 Conclusion #

 The Claude for Education technology may offer genuine benefits—convenience, expanded access to information, scalable support for students navigating an uncertain labor market, etc. But those benefits arrive bundled with a subtle apparatus that may nevertheless exercise tremendous, but invisible, influence.
-Recognizing this dual nature is necessary for any serious evaluation of what the institution is gaining and what it may be ceding.
+Recognizing this duality is required for any serious evaluation of what the Dartmouth is gaining and what it may be giving up.

 The safeguards that would address these concerns are not mysterious: transparency about training data and commercial relationships, clear data-governance policies, the right to be forgotten, and preservation of diverse human advisory relationships alongside algorithmic tools.
 Whether such safeguards will accompany Claude for Education’s deployment at Dartmouth remains to be seen.
 The questions, at least, deserve answers before the system becomes infrastructure—before the gateway becomes so familiar that we forget it is there.